Windows Frequently Asked Questions¶

 win_psexecto run a command on the host.
 PSExec does not use WinRM and so will bypass any of the restrictions.

-To access network resources without any of these workarounds, an authentication option that supports credential delegation can be used.
-Both CredSSP and Kerberos with credential delegation enabled can support this.
+To access network resources without any of these workarounds, you can use CredSSP or Kerberos with credential delegation enabled.

 This program won’t install on Windows with Ansible¶